cmsc389T-spring23/Team3/Projects/P2/app/README.md

 ## attack()
 This function is used to call the attack function from map if pacman is in range. the function uses is_pacman_in_range function to see if an attack is possible.
 If it is it calls attack on the map and returns true. otherwise it will return false.

 To test this function I created a mainframe and added pacman to the map.
 I then add a ghost out of range and call the atttac function and assert it returns false.
-I then add a ghost within range of pacman and assert that using the attac function in this case returns true.
+I then add a ghost within range of pacman and assert that using the attack function in this case returns true.

 ---
 ## Map Functions